shamy1st/git/README.md

 * **Finding the author of lines**

-        git blame file.txt              # Shows the author of each line in file.txt
+        git blame file.txt              # Shows the author of each line in file.txt git blame -L 5,10 file.txt      # Shows the author of lines 5 to 10

 * **Tagging**